Justin Christian: River City Rascals

-After going undrafted in the 2003 Major League Baseball Draft, he signed with the River City Rascals of the Frontier League, winning the starting second base job and playing 30 games during the 2003 season.
+After going undrafted in the 2003 Major League Baseball draft, he signed with the River City Rascals of the Frontier League, winning the starting second base job and playing 30 games during the 2003 season.

 In the fall of 2003, he went back to Auburn as a student assistant coach while trying to set up scout workouts; he set up several of these but was unsuccessful in getting signed.

 He returned to the Rascals for the 2004 season, where he hit .450 with 26 steals in 30 games.

 New York Yankees

 The New York Yankees signed him sight unseen.
-In 2004, he played on the GCL Yankees and the Staten Island Yankees.
+In 2004, he played on the Gulf Coast League Yankees and the Staten Island Yankees.

 He started the 2005 season with the Charleston RiverDogs, where he hit .290 and was promoted to the Tampa Yankees, where he hit .306.
 He ended the season with a combined 55 stolen bases.

 In 2006, Christian hit .276 with six home runs, 43 RBI and 68 stolen bases, third in all of the minor leagues.
 He started the 2007 season with the Double-A Trenton Thunder, batting .235 with three home runs, 32 RBI and 18 stolen bases.
 On June 22, 2007, he was called up to Triple-A Scranton/Wilkes-Barre where he hit .325, and .271 overall, for the year.

 On June 24, 2008, he was promoted to the Yankees' major league roster preceding their interleague series with the Pittsburgh Pirates.
 He started the same day, going 2-for-4 with a double and two RBI in his major league debut.

 On July 8, 2008, he stole his first base in the major leagues, stealing third base off Tampa Bay Rays relief pitcher Grant Balfour and catcher Dioner Navarro.
 The only two times he was caught stealing, he had fallen down between first and second base or had been leading far off first.

 Following the 2008 season, Christian was non-tendered by the Yankees, making him a free agent.